Stvdputten/Distributed-Data-Processing-Systems-A1/README.md

 ```
 ## Acknowledgements

-This repository is open-source and created for the course Distributed Data Processing Systems (2020) of University Leiden, given by Alex Uta.
+This repository is open-source and created for the course Distributed Data Processing Systems (2020) of University Leiden.

-This readme is inspired by https://github.com/facebookarchive/Audio360